New Preliminary Flood Maps Provide Updated Understanding of County Flood Risks

-The District and FEMA will first hold a public open house to allow residents and business owners in the area being restudied to view the new maps and ask questions to FEMA, the District and mapping and insurance specialists.
-Sometime after this, FEMA will announce a 90-day public comment period, which provides property owners, developers and the County the opportunity to review the maps and provide comments and even appeal them; however, to file an appeal, scientific and/or technical data must be provided.
+The District and FEMA held the first public open house to allow residents and business owners in the area being restudied to view the new maps and ask questions to FEMA, the District and mapping and insurance specialists.
+The 90-day public comment period started on November 1, 2019, which provides property owners, developers and the County the opportunity to review the maps and provide comments and even appeal them; however, to file an appeal, scientific and/or technical data must be provided.
 For more information on the appeal process, contact the District.

 Once all appeals have been addressed and resolved, FEMA will issue a Letter of Final Determination to the County.
 This indicates the new maps and study will be effective in six months and that the County must pass an ordinance to adopt them for floodplain management use.
 Also, that is the time any changes in flood insurance due to changes in flood zone or BFE will become effective.
 The new maps are targeted to be effective in mid-year 2020.

 Where Do I Go for More Information?